Kpenguin03/Recipie/README.md

 # Overview of Recipe Book

-{The purpose for writing this software is to practice writing fucntions in a new language, namely Kotlin.}
+{The purpose for writing this software is to practice writing fucntions in a new language, namely Kotlin.
+To open click src/main/kotlin then choose Main.kt}

 [Software Demo Video](https://youtu.be/PhUmmWL3esk)